Equifax, Experian and TransUnion Extend Free Weekly Credit Reports Through End of 2022

 Big Three U.S. Credit Reporting Agencies Continue to Offer Free Weekly Credit Reports to Consumers Amidst Pandemic and Economic Uncertainty

 ATLANTA and COSTA MESA, Calif. and CHICAGO, Jan.
-24, 2022 (GLOBE NEWSWIRE) -- The three nationwide credit reporting agencies – Equifax (: EFX), Experian (LON:EXPN) and TransUnion (:TRU) – are taking joint action to extend the pandemic response service offering free weekly credit reports to consumers through the end of 2022.
+24, 2022 /PRNewswire/ -- The three nationwide credit reporting agencies – Equifax (NYSE: EFX), Experian (LON:EXPN) and TransUnion (NYSE:TRU, Financial) – are taking joint action to extend the pandemic response service offering free weekly credit reports to consumers through the end of 2022.
 This benefit will continue to help consumers across the country manage their financial health during the ongoing hardship and economic uncertainty caused by COVID-19.

 The companies' CEOs provided a joint statement on the decision to increase their offerings for the next year.
 "We are committed to helping consumers to strengthen their credit and secure their financial future," said CEOs Mark W. Begor, CEO Equifax; Brian Cassin, CEO Experian; and Chris Cartwright, CEO TransUnion.
 "The combined pressures of job changes, inflation, market uncertainty and health anxiety continue to present consumers with enormous challenges.
 Our industry's hope is to support consumers as they make decisions - big and small - by making it easier to regularly track their financial health."